powerhome/playbook/app/pb_kits/playbook/pb_text_input/docs/_footer.md

 ### Things to Avoid
-Do not use for large text amounts (use textarea instead).
+Do not use for large amounts of text (use textarea instead).